 The copy was on display during lunch with the supporters of the march, they told how they gave shelter for the night.

-Jake and I went to several locations to try to imagine the march in 1981
+Jake and I went to several locations to try to trace the march of The Women for Life on Earth (28th of August 1981)

 Here it is that the women cross the bridge over the Severn towards England